 Alnmouth, Northumberland

-Family owned and friendly, this 18th-century coaching inn and popular local has beers from artisan brewers, pub classics, wood-fired pizzas, and well-appointed bedrooms in restful shades.
+Family owned and friendly, this 18th-century coaching inn and popular local, in a coastal village of colourfully painted houses, has beers from artisan brewers, pub classics, wood-fired pizzas, and bedrooms in restful shades, with sandy beaches a short walk away.

 Northumberland is a historic county, infused with character, charm and plenty of stories to tell.
 Its hotels, B&Bs and pubs with rooms are a living embodiment of all those things, coupled with exemplary hospitality that offers a true flavour of the region.
 The northernmost county of England, Northumberland borders Cumbria, County Durham and Tyne and Wear as well as the Scottish Borders, and is a beautiful part of the UK complete with both cities and countryside to explore.
 Key attractions in the area range from Alnwick Castle - a medieval castle in magical grounds, to Holy Island castle and priory - in fact, the area has more castles than any other county in the UK.
 Of course, it's also home to the world famous Hadrian's Wall, Roman Britain's biggest building project dating back nearly 2000 years.
 Meanwhile, the countryside in Northumberland makes it a hotspot for walking, cycling, fishing and wildlife watching throughout the year.
 A more recent addition wowing tourists, is the Northumberland International Dark Sky Park, one of Europe's largest areas of protected night sky, where there is recognised to be minimal light pollution and you can see up to 2000 stars at any one time, including (with the naked eye), the Andromeda Galaxy – a vast island of stars similar to the Milky Way.
 Pop on a pair of binoculars and you might even spot a meteor shower!